-An employee pulse survey asks strategic questions designed to give employers a real-time and accurate snapshot of their employee’s views, attitudes, and pain points towards work.
-Through 5-10 brief and concise questions, employers can extract honest and valuable feedback from employees with ease.
+An employee pulse survey is a short, easy to complete survey.
+It asks strategic questions designed to give employers a real-time, accurate snapshot of their employee’s views, attitudes and pain points towards work.
+Through a few brief and concise questions, employers can extract honest and valuable feedback from employees with ease.
+Questions don’t have to relate to one another, either.
+If your employees choose only to answer certain questions on the pulse survey, you can still get valuable information.

-On the other hand, employee pulse surveys are engaging, informal, and have higher participation and completion rates.
+On the other hand, employee pulse surveys are engaging, informal and have been shown to have higher participation and completion rates.
 Pulse surveys are conversational in tone, can be conducted on a more frequent basis, and facilitate continuous improvement throughout the organization.

 The benefits of employee pulse surveys